SirDukey/Home-lab/README.md

 Restoring the keys can be done like this

     gpg --import private_key_backup.asc

+### AGE key

+An alternative to pgp is to use age, install with homebrew `brew install age`

+Now generate a key file with `age-keygen -o age.key`

+set the path to the keyfile for SOPS to locate it with

+    echo "export SOPS_AGE_KEY_FILE=<path>/age.key" >> ~/.zshrc
+    source ~/.zshrc

+Configure the `.sops.yaml` file with the AGE public key

+    creation_rules:
+    - path_regex: ".*"
+      age: 1234567890987654321

 ## Using *sops* to protect secrets
 Now that the keys are created and `.sops.yaml` config is in place you can encrypt/decrypt files with **sops**